 Many people find that their bodies frequently don’t produce enough lube to make sex feel good.
 That’s completely normal!
 Some people find that spending longer on other types of sex (aka foreplay) before penis-in-vagina (PIV) sex makes it feel a lot better.
 This is because you give your body time to get fully aroused and relaxed.

 Our recommendation?
 Use a water- or silicone-based personal lubricant (lube)!
 You can buy lube at drug stores or online, or get it for free at many community health clinics (including the Mount Sinai Adolescent Health Center).
-We talk more about the different kinds of lube and how to use it here.
+Learn more about the different kinds of lube and how to use it.

 Are you stressed out?